nutirition-positions/nutrition-positions.github.io/index.md

 [Milestone 2](https://github.com/nutrition-positions/eatereez/projects/2) shows the current status of the project as it heads towards the second milestone, which involves creating functional webpages for the website.

-[Milestone 3](https://github.com/nutrition-positions/eatereez/projects/3) shows the current status of the project as it heads towards the second milestone, which involves creating functional webpages for the website.
+[Milestone 3](https://github.com/nutrition-positions/eatereez/projects/3) shows the current status of the project as it heads towards the last milestone, which involves creating functional webpages for the website.

 ## Project Pages